go-fetch-js/go-fetch/README.md

 Add a User-Agent header to every request.

-## ToDo
+## To do

 - Tests
 - Plugins:
     - Cookie Jar
-    - OAuth v2
-- Support for XMLHttpRequest in the browser
+- Support for XMLHttpRequest/fetch in the browser

 ## Changelog

+### v3.0.0

+Almost a total rewrite.

+- break: use promises instead of events and callbacks
+- break: use middleware instead of events for plugins
+- break: use simplified `Request` and `Response` objects

 ### v2.0.0